-- 1. Laundry room closets must be 36" minimum depth measured from back wall to back of closet doors. - 2.
+- 1. If providing laundry hookups, laundry room closets are required and must be 36" minimum depth measured from back wall to back of closet doors. - 2.
 Clothes dryer vent connection must be 2" maximum above finished floor. - 3.
 Washer water shutoff valves must be installed right side up with the hose connection below the shutoff handle. - 4.
 In Type A and Type B units, each clothes washer and dryer must be centered for a side approach only in a four foot clear floor space area.
 The washer and dryer clear floor space areas may overlap.